Ontario College Advanced Diploma | 7 semesters | Barrydowne Campus

 Medical radiation technologists (MRT) are health care professionals who provide patient-centered care in an inter-professional environment.
-Using problem-solving and critical thinking skills, MRTs acquire quality radiographic and CT images to assist in the diagnosis of trauma and disease processes.
+Using problem-solving and critical thinking skills, MRTs acquire quality radiographic and computed tomography (CT) images to assist in the diagnosis of trauma and disease processes.

-This is a physically and mentally demanding profession and will require you to be in good physical health and have the ability to lift heavy patients, stand for long periods of time, and have strong visual and hearing acuity.
+This is a physically and mentally demanding profession and will require you to be in good physical health.
+You must have the ability to assist patients with transfer when required, move portable imaging equipment, stand for long periods of time, and have strong visual and hearing acuity.

 - 3 years – 7 semesters

-- 3 consecutive semesters training at an affiliated clinical site
+- 3 consecutive semesters training at an affiliated hospital site

 - Graduates are eligible to write the Canadian Association of Medical Radiation Technologists (CAMRT) certification examinations to become registered to practice